siddharthgowda/FinancialNewsOutlierDashboard/README.md

 # Financial News Dashboard

-A real-time financial news dashboard that analyzes stock market headlines using a fine-tuned FinBERT model to identify potential outliers and market-moving events.
+A real-time financial news dashboard that analyzes stock market headlines using a fine-tuned FinBERT model to predict stock price direction based on news content.

 ## Overview

-This dashboard fetches financial news from the Massive.com News API and uses a custom Hugging Face FinBERT model to predict whether news articles represent normal market activity or potential outliers.
-Built with Next.js 16, it provides a clean, modern interface for monitoring financial news and understanding sentiment patterns.
+This dashboard fetches financial news from the Massive.com News API and uses a custom Hugging Face FinBERT model to classify news articles and predict the likely direction of stock prices.
+The model classifies news as predicting positive, negative, or neutral stock movement.
+Built with Next.js 16, it provides a clean, modern interface for monitoring financial news and understanding how news might impact stock prices.

 ## Features

 - **Real-time News Fetching**: Automatically fetches news from the last 24 hours for any of 100+ predefined stock tickers
-- **AI-Powered Predictions**: Uses a fine-tuned FinBERT model (`siddharthgowda/finbert-stock-news-outlier-prediction`) to classify news as normal or outlier
+- **AI-Powered Stock Direction Prediction**: Uses a fine-tuned FinBERT model to classify news articles and predict stock price direction (positive, negative, or neutral)
 - **Auto-Prediction**: Automatically analyzes new articles as they arrive with intelligent duplicate prevention
 - **Live Polling**: Refreshes news data every 60 seconds to keep you up-to-date
 - **Visual Analytics**:
-  - D3 stacked bar chart showing prediction distribution
+  - D3 stacked bar chart showing distribution of predicted stock directions
   - Keyword frequency analysis highlighting top trending terms
 - **Clean Dashboard UI**: Minimalist design with responsive layout